The Asian Conglomerate Series

 The goal of this series is two-fold:

-- The second goal, no less important that the first, is explain the shape of the game of business in Asia, such that a) you may pursue it for yourself, if you live in the region, or b) you don’t get blindsided if you decide to do business in the region.
+• The second goal, no less important that the first, is to explain the shape of business in Asia, such that a) you may pursue it for yourself, if you live in the region, or b) you don’t get blindsided if you decide to do business here.

 Prior Reading